Self-care is meant to address symptoms of everyday stressors and inspire practices for physical, mental, and social wellbeing.

-Self-care is an act of leisure and luxury, something not all women have access to due to the demands of their jobs, childcare, or household duties.
-When combined with consumerism, self-care can widen the inequality gap of who has access to what resources for their well-being.
+Self-care is an act of leisure and luxury, something not all women have time for due to the demands of their jobs, childcare, or household duties.
+When combined with consumerism, self-care is widening the inequality gap of who has access to what resources for their well-being.

-How can we escape social media and advertising’s consumeristic grip on self-care and get back to its true purpose?
+How can we escape social media and advertising’s consumeristic grip on self-care and return to its true purpose?

 We spoke with Sujaya Balachandran to find out.

 Sujaya is a Women & Public Policy Fellow with The Center for Women in Government & Civil Society at SUNY Albany’s Rockefeller College.
-She earned her Bachelor of Arts in Global Studies from Carnegie Mellon in 2014 and is earning her MA in Criminal Justice at University of Albany, SUNY.
-Sujaya is currently at the office of Assembly Member Patricia Fahy, working on a variety of legislative and community outreach initiatives.
+She earned her Bachelor of Arts in Global Studies from Carnegie Mellon in 2014 and is earning her MA in Criminal Justice at the University of Albany, SUNY.
+Sujaya is currently at the office of Assembly Member Patricia Fahy, working on various legislative and community outreach initiatives.

 Important terms :